Josh Hare: Career

 Hare signed his first professional contract with Gillingham in November 2012.
+In February 2012, he joined Isthmian League Division One South side Whitstable Town on a work-experience loan, along with Jake Hessenthaler.
+In January 2013, he signed for Isthmian League Division One side Maidstone United on a work experience loan.
+Following his loan at Maidstone, he signed for Isthmian League Premier side Lewes on another work experience loan in February 2013, along with Jake Hessenthaler.
+In October 2013, he signed for Hastings United on a one-month loan deal, following in the footsteps of his father who played for the club in the 1980's/90's.
 He signed a one-year contract with the "Gills" in May 2014, but found first-team football hard to come by and was sent on an initial one-month loan to Conference South side Eastbourne Borough.
 His loan was extended to 10 January but on 5 January the loan was cut short.

 On 8 July 2016, having left Gillingham, Hare signed for Eastbourne Borough.

 Bristol Rovers

 On 12 June 2019, Hare signed for Bristol Rovers on a free transfer following the expiry of his contract at Eastleigh.

 After making an impressive start to the season, Hare suffered an injury and had to be stretchered off in a league match against Gillingham on 17 September.
 He returned to first-team action on 7 March 2020 in a 3–1 defeat to Southend United and featured three days later in a 2–0 win against Sunderland, the last match before the league's abandonment.

 He scored his first goal for the club on 18 November 2020, scoring a 90th-minute winner in a 4–3 victory over Chelsea U21 in the final match of the group stage of the EFL Trophy, with Hare's goal seeing the Gas qualify for the knockout stages.

 At the end of the 2020–21 season, a season that saw the Gas relegated bottom of the league, Hare was announced to be one of the players to not be having his contract renewed.